john-science/python_for_scientists/classes/13_pandas/lecture_13.md

 ## Writing Files

-#### Common data formats
+#### Common Data Formats

-Writing data to an output file is as easy as reading a file in Pandas.
-Instead of using `read_` functions, use `to_` functions.
-A similar set of optional parameters are available, but the main two functions you'll probably want are:
+Writing your DataFrame object to a common format file is similar to reading files in Pandas.
+Instead of using `read_` functions, use `to_` functions (a similar set of optional parameters are available).
+Two functions you'll likely want are:

  * `to_csv` - comma separated values
  * `to_pickle` - preserved pandas data structure

-#### Other data formats
+#### Other Data Formats

 For more information on writing to other data formats, consult the [pandas manual](http://pandas.pydata.org/pandas-docs/stable/api.html#serialization-io-conversion).